elastic/kibana/src/plugin_discovery/README.md

 # Plugin Discovery

 The plugin discovery module defines the core plugin loading logic used by the Kibana server.
-It exports functions for

 ## `findPluginSpecs(settings, [config])`